KNAZ-TV: Gannett/Tegna ownership

 In January 1997, Grand Canyon announced that it had sold KNAZ-TV and KMOH, by that point disconnected from the Flagstaff station, to the Gannett Company, which owned KPNX in Phoenix.
 The purchase, which closed in May 1997, attracted attention and concern over the fate of KNAZ-TV; rumors swirled that Gannett would discontinue local newscasts for Northern Arizona and run the station as a full-time rebroadcaster of KPNX.
 It was noted that the KPNX purchase of KNAZ-TV had taken place after the Flagstaff cable system attempted to drop KPNX from its lineup but found itself unable to do so because Gannett threatened to discontinue carriage on co-owned systems in Sedona, Kingman, Lake Havasu City, and Bullhead City.

 In December 2005, Gannett announced its intention to sell KNAZ-TV.
 While Gannett waited for a buyer to surface, the station ceased producing weekend newscasts in 2006, airing newscasts from KPNX with Flagstaff-specific weather inserts.
 KNAZ ceased production of local newscasts and became a full satellite of KPNX on August 15, 2008, citing inadequate advertising revenues and a lack of satellite carriage as factors in the decision.
 A Flagstaff bureau was established to cover Northern Arizona news, and some of the station's staff were kept to staff it.
 Some of the void was filled when Northern Arizona University began producing a local newscast, NAZ Today, for cable and streaming in 2008.

+Nexstar Media Group acquired station owner Tegna Inc. in a deal announced in August 2025 and completed on March 19, 2026.